josh-development/docs-v1/getting-started/migrating-from-enmap.md

 # Migrating from Enmap

-While Josh and Enmap are based on the same basic concepts and ideas, there are some changes that will need to happen in your code if you want to move from Enmap to Josh.&#x20;
+While Josh and Enmap are based on the same basic concepts and ideas, there are some changes that will need to happen in your code if you want to move from Enmap to Josh.

 A few decisions I made here and there mean that unfortunately, almost all lines related to your database interactions will need to be changed one way or another, so before we start, I apologize from the bottom of my heart that this isn't as straightforward as "change a few lines and import the data".
 The significant work you'll have to do to convert is entirely my fault, so make sure that you _need_ to move to Josh before you start, otherwise, you're just adding pain onto yourself and I can't take all the blame for that.

 ## Why Migrate?

 First off: you shouldn't just migrate from Enmap to Josh "just because Josh is newer".
-Josh isn't an _upgrade_ to Enmap, it's a different module altogether which offers only a few very clear benefit and two downsides that might not be worth it for you.&#x20;
+Josh isn't an _upgrade_ to Enmap, it's a different module altogether which offers only a few very clear benefit and two downsides that might not be worth it for you.

 The first reason why you _should_ migrate, is if you need to access your data from more than one process.
 For example, if you need to shard a discord.js bot, or if you want a dashboard separated from the bot itself.
 Or, if you simply have more than one app accessing the same database.
 Since Enmap doesn't do that (well, it "does" with polling but it's pretty crappy at it), going to Josh is a valid solution.